davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Let's try to invent an algorithm that accomplishes all of this.

-Do you know of any real-life algorithms for a group of people to come to an agreement, even without someone being in charge?
+Do you know of any real-life algorithms for a group of people to come to an agreement?

 For example, think of a group of friends that want to out to eat somewhere.
-In order to go somewhere, they need to pick where to go first; that's an agreement problem.
+To do that, first they need to pick where to go; that's an agreement problem.
 What might happen next?
 Maybe someone throws out an idea, someone throws out another idea, some people agree, some disagree, eventually a group opinion starts to form.
 The tide starts to turn when someone finally says

 <center>"I vote we (blah blah blah . . .)"</center>

 Oh yeah, voting!
-Majority-rules voting is a leaderless algorithm that results in a group agreement.
+Majority-rules voting is an algorithm that results in a group agreement.
 Maybe we could code up something like that?
+Let’s try it.

 ## Majority-Rules Voting

 Let's code up an algorithm where nodes throw out proposals and vote on them, just like in the restaurant example above.
-However, unlike in real life where people  have preferences, we'll make it so  each node has no preference whatsoever.
-Each node will vote for whichever option it heard about first, and never change its mind.
+However, unlike messy real life where people have preferences, we'll make it so each node has no preference whatsoever: each node will vote for whichever option it heard about first, and never change its mind.

 To keep things as simpile as possible (for now), let's only allow two values to be proposed.
-Since I’m American, we'll call those options <span style="color:red">red</span> and <span style="color:blue">blue</span>; but these options can stand in for anything: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement a real consensus algorithm, but in computing you usually end up being able to have exactly zero of something, exactly one of something, or any number $N$ of something.
+Since I’m American, we'll call those options <span style="color:red">red</span> and <span style="color:blue">blue</span>; but these options can stand in for anything: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement a real consensus algorithm, but in computing you usually end up being able to have exactly zero of something, exactly one of something, or any number of something.
 If we can figure out how to have exactly two options, there's probably a way to extend it from 2 to $N$​ options.

 With that, let's start by having each node track its own vote, initially null:

 DIAGRAM

-To get things going, some client of our system needs to throw out a proposal.
-We'll implement proposals by broadcasting a message to all other nodes, telling them all to vote for a specific proposed value, which can either be <span style="color:red">red</span> or <span style="color:blue">blue</span>.
+To get things going, some client of our system needs to call set() &mdash; a.k.a. throw out a proposal.
+We'll implement that by broadcasting a message to all other nodes, telling them all to vote for a specific proposed value, which can either be <span style="color:red">red</span> or <span style="color:blue">blue</span>.

 DIAGRAM one proposal